What Is Walpurgisnacht? And How did An English Nun Become Associated with Witches?

 The Elves of Cologne -The story of the Heinzelmännchen of Köln

-Once upon a time, so the legend goes, the city of Cologne was helped along by a little race of creatures called Heinzelmännchen.
-It began simply enough… when the humans went to bed, the Heinzelmännchen came along and finished up all the work that had been left undone.
-The idea of Elves or Gnomes doing work while humans sleep has…
+Once upon a time, as the legend goes, the city of Cologne was helped by a little race of creatures called Heinzelmännchen.
+It began simply enough; when the humans went to bed, the Heinzelmännchen came along and finished all the work left undone.
+The idea of Elves or Gnomes doing work while humans sleep has a long history in German…

 Groundhog Day- An old German Tradition in America

-Groundhog Day a GERMAN Tradition?
-Turns out that weather prediction using a burrowing animal on the 2nd of February Candlemas has roots in Germany.
-The Pennsylvania Dutch German immigrants who landed in America brought their traditions with them.
-Of course… a few adjustments had to be made… in Pennsylvania, there were no Badgers, and or Hedgehogs (Igel), so a Groundhog…
+Is Groundhog Day a GERMAN Tradition?
+Weather prediction using a burrowing animal on the 2nd of February Candlemas has roots in Germany.
+The Pennsylvania Dutch German immigrants who landed in America brought these traditions along.
+Of course, a few adjustments had to be made.
+Pennsylvania had no badgers or hedgehogs (Igel), so a groundhog was substituted.
+(And Bill Murray didn’t…